wp-plugins/auto-slug/readme.txt

 Simply write title to a post and You'll see that it automagicaly makes slug from title.

+History:
+I was searching for plugin that will ease the process of making posts.
+Writing same thing twice (first title, second slug for title in permalink) is like a hell when You've to write many posts a day.
+So decided to make plugin myself (because have not found plugin that does 1 think simple work without loading site with heavy functions).

+Result: pretty simple and useful plugin.

+Hope You'll enjoy it.

 == Installation ==

 1. Upload the `/auto-slug` folder to the `/wp-content/plugins/` directory